Saric-Group/trimem_sbeady/HowTo_TriLMP.md

 - ```step_size=1e-3``` (large enough for efficient sampling, but small enough to prevent explotions)
 - ```traj_steps>=50``` (to avoid problems with temperature of the membrane)
 - ```flip_ratio=0.1``` (large enough to ensure fluidity, but small enough to have efficient simulations)

+With these parameters and a trimesh initialization, you should see a diffusion coefficient $D\sim 0.02 ~\sigma^2/\tau$ for the beads/vertices of the membrane.